 Kington festive food and drink festival takes place on Saturday - here's what to expect

-Tasty treats and Christmas music will fill Kington tomorrow (Saturday, December 6) as the annual Kington festive food and drink festival takes place
+Tasty treats and Christmas music will fill Kington this Saturday (December 6) as the annual Kington festive food and drink festival takes place.

 Producers from Herefordshire, Wales, Shropshire, Worcestershire, Gloucestershire and the Midlands will gather to offer a great shopping experience as the town starts the festive season.